These area activities are scheduled on various weekends and usually on a Wednesday

 the participants depart from the meeting site.

-Download our October 2013 - August 2014 Field Trip Schedule .
-This schedule is published in September and is subject to change.
-The MDAS Online Calendar has the most up to date information for upcoming trips (next couple months).
+For the year schedule, download our September 2018 - August 2019 Field Trip Schedule .
+This schedule was published in August and is subject to change.
+The Field Trips page and the MDAS Online Calendar will have the most up to date information for upcoming trips as the season progresses.

 Local Check Lists: